Tensorleap-hub/stt-wav2vec2-librispeech/README.md

 ![Untitled](images/spectral_flatness_min.png)_Model's Latent Space colored by minimum spectral flatness_

-RMS is a measure of the average energy in an audio signal.
+RMS stands for "Root Mean Square".
+RMS is a measurement of how much continuous power an audio signal produces.
+This means that RMS tells us how loud sound is on average over time, taking into account the dynamic range of the signal.
 It can be seen that samples with higher loss have higher rms std.
 A large standard deviation suggests greater variability in the amplitudes of the audio signal.
 In a speech signal, a larger standard deviation might indicate varying levels of emphasis or intensity in different parts of the speech.

 ![Untitled](images/rms_std_vs_loss.png)_RMS std vs loss_